geodrns/pokemon-vgc-ai/README.md

         def get_n_teams(self) -> int
 ```

-Several standard methods can be used to query usage and winrate information of isolated moves, pokemon and teams.
+Several standard methods can be used to query usage rate information of isolated moves, pokemon and teams.

 ### Create My Battle Policy